Marijuana: Far from the Harmless Drug Many Would Make it out to Be

 If you believe all the campaigners associated with medical marijuana, cannabis is the most benign of substances.
-Since it is now legal for people prescribed medical use in sixteen states in the US and has been decriminalized in several other countries, how harmful can it be?
+Since it is now legal for people prescribed medical use in many states in the US and has been legalized for recreational use in several other states, how harmful can it be?

 What are the Facts in the Matter?